desuk/desuk.github.io/content/blue_light/25-4/mysterious_rabbit.md

 A full video of the talk can be found on the website of our friends at the [Duke Ellington Society of Sweden](https://ellington.se/2018/06/24/oldham-1988-5/).

+Missing from the video and the transcription in Blue Light, but unearthed from another source just just after going to press:

+> I’d like to mention that this is a set of thirty-two tapes of Johnny Hodges that was made up for me by my dear friend Derek Webster from his own private collection; probably one of the great Hodges collections in the world.
+>
+> --- <cite>Bob Wilber</cite>

 <iframe src="https://open.spotify.com/embed/playlist/7f4LlkQSKEUkSH9NDYHukc" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 **Early Influences on Johnny Hodges:**